 E.g., Asking to rate the experience while the customer is waiting in a queue, logs in on the app, or orders coffee and a bagel online.

-Types of Customer Experience Measurements/Scores/Questions
+Customer Experience Management Survey Measurements/Scores/Questions

 What are the common metrics brands and competitors use to measure customer satisfaction or check the quality of their customer experience?
 Every Customer Experience Management team worth their salt would compare their performance with their competitors and plan accordingly.
 Just what is the benchmark in your industry?